Bomb threat at Western Heights High School, Rotorua

-Western Heights High School in Rotorua has been evacuated after a potential bomb threat.
+Western Heights High School students have been allowed out after a two hour lockdown.

+Just after 1pm the classrooms were evacuated, and students were sent to the school courts and turf after a potential bomb threat.

-The school has a roll of 1300 pupils aged Year 9 and above.
+The school has a roll of 1300 pupils in Year 9 and above.

+Brian Rae came down to the school to check on his son, Bailey Rae in Year 10 who is epileptic.

+"He has had no lunch if he doesn't eat or drink he could go into a seizure for it.

+"But then again, if his health deteriorates because of this, then who pays the price?"

-A woman quickly called her son when she heard of the bomb threat nad although he is fine she said it was a scary situation.
+A woman quickly called her son when she heard of the bomb threat and although he was fine, she said it was a scary situation.

-"He is fine...they are on the courts evacuated from the classes."
+"He is fine ... they are on the courts evacuated from the classes."

-She said she also recieved a notification from the school that parents and caregivers were not able to go to the school and no one was being let onto the grounds.
+She said she also received a notification from the school that parents and caregivers were not able to go to the school and no one was being let on to the grounds.

-"There is all 1300 of us located on the basketball courts and most of us have no idea what is going on."
+"There is all 1300 of us located on the basketball courts and most of us have no idea what is going on.

+"The police have cleared the classrooms to our belief and are now searching our bags one by one.

+"The teachers have put us into straight lines, some of us are now a bit worried but still trying to keep calm," he said.

 Megan O'Connor is one of the worried parents waiting outside the school gates.